Glen Cove, New York

-Glen Cove is a city in Nassau County, New York, United States, on the North Shore of Long Island.
-At the 2020 United States Census, the city population was 28,365 as of the 2020 census.
+Glen Cove is a city in Nassau County, on the North Shore of Long Island, New York, United States.
+The city's population was 28,365 at the time of the 2020 census.

+Of Nassau County's five municipalities, Glen Cove is one of two that are cities, rather than towns – the other being Long Beach.

-The city was considered part of the early 20th century Gold Coast of the North Shore, as the areas along the waterfront were developed as large country estates by wealthy entrepreneurs and businessmen such as J.P.
-Morgan, Phipps, Pratt, and Prybil.
-Glen Cove also had manufacturing and a diverse population that worked in industry, local agriculture and retail businesses.
-Of Nassau County's five municipalities, Glen Cove is one of the two municipalities that is a city, rather than a town, the other being Long Beach on the South Shore.
+Glen Cove was considered part of the affluent, early 20th-century Gold Coast of Long Island, as the properties located along the area's waterfront were initially developed as large country estates by wealthy entrepreneurs and businessmen (such as J.P.
+Morgan, Phipps, Pratt, and Prybil).

-The city was the location of several successful manufacturing facilities in the 20th century.
-It attracted numerous immigrants from Ireland, Italy, and eastern Europe.
-More recently, it has been settled by immigrants of later migrations, from Central and South America, and Asia.
+Historically, with the onset of the Industrial Revolution, Glen Cove blossomed in the areas of manufacturing, agriculture and local retail, all of which were operated and staffed by a diverse workforce.
+The local opportunities—for potential business owners, entrepreneurs, and those seeking employment—attracted numerous immigrants from Europe, largely from Ireland, Italy, and Eastern Europe.
+Since the 20th century, Glen Cove has also become the home for new waves of immigrants seeking opportunities from Central and South America, as well as parts of Asia.

 History

-Succeeding cultures of indigenous peoples had lived in the area for thousands of years.
-At the time of European contact, bands of the Lenape (Delaware) nation inhabited western Long Island, the areas of New York and New Jersey around the harbor, and along the coast through present-day Pennsylvania and Delaware, as well as along the Delaware River.
+Ancient cultures of indigenous peoples had lived in the area for thousands of years.
+At the time of European contact, bands of the Lenape (Delaware) nation inhabited western Long Island and the areas along today's New York Harbor and adjacent New Jersey, as well as further south down the coast, through present-day Pennsylvania and Delaware, and along the Delaware River.
 They spoke an Algonquian language.
-By 1600 the band inhabiting this local area was called the Matinecock after their location.
+By 1600, however, the band inhabiting this local area was called the Matinecock (Metoac), after their location.

+17th Century

-Glen Cove was used as a port by English migrants from New England and named Moscheto before 1668.
-On May 24, 1668, Joseph Carpenter of Warwick, Rhode Island purchased about 2000 acre of land to the northwest of the Town of Oyster Bay from the Matinecock.
-Later in that year, he admitted four residents of Oyster Bay as co-partners in the project: brothers Nathaniel, Daniel, and Robert Coles; and Nicholas Simkins.
-The five young men named the settlement Musketa Cove Plantation, musketa meaning place of rushes in the Lenape language.
+Glen Cove was used as a port by the English, and for those coming and going further inland to New England.
+On May 24, 1668, Joseph Carpenter of Warwick, Rhode Island, purchased about 2000 acre of land to the northwest of the Town of Oyster Bay from the Matinecock.
+Later that year, he admitted four male residents of Oyster Bay as co-partners in the project—the brothers Nathaniel, Daniel, and Robert Coles along with Nicholas Simkins.
+The five young men, known as The Five Proprietors, named the settlement 'Musketa Cove Plantation'; musketa meaning "place of rushes" in the Lenape language.